Why youth with special healthcare needs require our attention

-Approximately 13-18% of all children (9-12.5 million) have special healthcare needs.
+About 1 in 6 children and adolescents living in the United States have special healthcare needs, and the number is increasing.
 A special healthcare need may result from premature birth, illness, injury or congenital conditions.
-Approximately 90% of children and youth with special healthcare needs now survive into adulthood with conditions that were once fatal as result of medical advances.
-Many children will require life sustaining technology, extensive treatments and medications throughout their lives.
+Many of those children require life sustaining technology, extensive treatments and medications throughout their lives.

 Chronic Illness Transition Team

 This initiative includes broad medical collaboration among primary and sub-specialty care providers within the medical center to prepare adolescents with medical complexities (and their families) to transition from pediatrics to adult care.
 It focuses on the gradual transfer of care management from the parent to the adolescent as part of this process.

 Supporting Adolescents with Independent Life Skills (SAILS) Program

 Our SAILS program addresses life skills development to support independence among youth with medical complexities.
 Areas addressed include self-advocacy, healthcare skills such as making physician appointments and filling medication prescriptions, adult health insurance, educational and vocational planning, employment and socialization.
 A separate track for parents provides complementary instruction and skills development on how to support their adolescents' transitioning process.

 Consortium of Home Healthcare Agencies

 The consortium has organized home healthcare agencies from throughout the state of Illinois to facilitate timelier discharge of medically complex children from hospital to home care in collaboration with La Rabida Hospital, the state Title V Program, Illinois Home Health Care Council and other advocacy groups.

 School Nurse Education